ibm-cloud-docs/transit-gateway/faqs.md

 - Traffic from GRE tunnels toward other connections was already billed and remains unchanged.
 - GRE traffic will be billed at the same rate as other Transit Gateway connection types.

 The following table shows the change in billing behavior.
-(Scroll horizontally to see all table columns.)

 | Source/Destination | uGRE/rGRE | GRE tunnel | Classic | VPC | Power Virtual Server | Direct Link |
 |------------------|-----------|------------|---|---|---|---|